SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 We do not know of a way to start the EWA without first starting the game so there may not be an easy way to manage the game without EAH using the EWA alone.
 However using the esm to start the game is possible.

-DO NOT EVER make any kind of symlink or hard link back to the main drive as this will reduce the speed of the ramdisk to be the same speed of the hard disk!
+DO NOT EVER make any kind of symlink or hard link from the ramdisk back to the main drive as this will reduce the speed of the ramdisk to be the same speed of the hard disk!

 Documentation:
 https://github.com/GitHub-TC/EmpyrionWebAccess